Esri/dictionary-renderer-toolkit/docs/working-with-overrides.md

 2. Add primitive name to the polygon fill.
 In the Format Embedded Polygon Symbol editor go to the Structure tab (![symbol structure icon](images/symbolstructure.png)) and click on the Show Primitive Name button (![Show primitive name icon](images/editprimitivename.png)).
 In the dialog add the name and click OK.

+## Where to add the primitive name in the symbol structure

+Primitive overrides can be applied to properties at different levels in the symbol structure.
+They can be applied at the main level of the symbol layer or the symbol that is embedded in the symbol layer.
+For example, if you have point symbol that is composed of a marker symbol layer, that marker symbol layer has an embedded polygon symbol.
+The primitive overrides can be applied at the marker level or at the embedded polygon level.

+Where you place the override depends on the property you are trying to override and how the overrides will be applied to individual symbols.
+The primitive name should be placed at the level of the property you want to override.
+Depending on what you are trying to achieve you may want to have the same override apply to multiple symbols, for example changing the color of a symbol.
+Alternatively, you may want to have a specific override applied to individual symbols, for example a specific offset depending on the type of symbol.
+If you want to combine these goals, it is necessary to have overrides at both the main symbol layer level and the embedded symbol layer level.
+The example below will illustrate this.

 ## Example of offset overrides